vExcess/JITLang/docs.md

 switch (myValue) {
 	case 1:
 		println("myValue equals 1");
-		return;
+		yield;
 	case 2:
 		println("myValue equals 2");
-		return;
+		yield;
 	default:
 		println("myValue was neither 1 nor 2");
-		return;
+		yield;
 }
 ```
 The switch statement starts at the top case and if the provided value matches the value following the `case` keyword then it evaluates the code following it.
 If the code after the case returns then the switch statement is exited and no further conditions are evaluated.
-However if there is no return statement then it falls through and checks the next case.
+However if there is no yield statement then it falls through and checks the next case.
 To demonstrate this idea
 ```
 switch (1) {
 	case 1:
 		println("1");
-		return;
+		yield;
 	case 2:
 		println("2");
-		return;
+		yield;
 	default:
 		println("any");
-		return;
+		yield;
 }
 // the above switch statement prints:
 /*